sourabhvkv/iitm-bs-c-programming-lab/p4-bit-manipulation/README.md

 **Input Format**

 Input consists of four lines.
-1. First input consists of number n (as decimal number), whose bits represents the initial lighting configuration.
+1. First line consists of positive integer n (as decimal number), whose bits represents the initial lighting configuration.
 2. Second line of input consists of the number $k$, where every nth room has to be toggled(1<=k<=16)
 3. In the third line consists of the numbers that represent the room number for which the lights has to be turned on and is terminated by -1.
 4. In the fourth line consists of the numbers that represent the room number for which the lights has to be turned off and is terminated by -1.